 The incidence of other shipping-related crimes also attests to the challenges faced in improving port security.
-The National Cargo Security Council estimates that cargo theft domestically ranges between \$10 billion and \$15 billion annually.29 The
+The National Cargo Security Council estimates that cargo theft domestically ranges between \$10 billion and \$15 billion annually.
+The FBI believes much of this theft occurs in or near seaports.
+Identifying where cargo theft occurs in the transportation system may help identify where terrorist infiltration could occur.

-27 See, Arun Chatterjee, An Overview of Security Issues Involving Marine Containers and Ports, proceedings of the 2003 Transportation Research Board Annual Meeting, available on CD-ROM.
+&lt;sup>28 See, Arun Chatterjee, An Overview of Security Issues Involving Marine Containers and Ports, proceedings of the 2003 Transportation Research Board Annual Meeting, available on CD-ROM.

-28 Hoge and Rose, ed.
+&lt;sup>29 Hoge and Rose, ed.
 How Did This Happen? p.
 188.